The usual dose is one 600 mg tablet daily.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading & references

-- Manufacturer's PIL, Teveten® 300 mg, 400 mg & 600 mg film-coated tablets; Abbott Healthcare Products Limited, The electronic Medicines Compendium.
-Dated January 2013.
+- Manufacturer's PIL, Teveten® 300 mg and 600 mg film-coated tablets; BGP Products Limited, The electronic Medicines Compendium.
+Dated July 2015.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.